willmorrison1/ICI-SDKbodytemp/README.md

 # ICI_SDKbodytemp
-Quick set of functions and example of grabbing body and FPA temperature from ICI camera radiometric images.
+Quick set of functions to get the body and focal plane array (FPA) temperature from ICI camera radiometric images.
 You need the ICI SDK, which is proprietary and therefore not in this repository.
 Put that file (ICI.dll) in [lib](lib).

 Examples:
 1) Wrapping python around the SDK .dll functions (c++) is demonstrated in ICIfunctions.py